 Vaccination and Immunization.
 Issues or questions with respect to vaccination exemption periodically arise with activity and trip participation.
 Vaccine exemption laws vary by state and focus on public and private school attendance more directly than they do for youth organizations.
-Therefore, it is best to obtain local state legal guidance and proceed in accordance with the state law as it applies to school attendance.
-A general overview of state laws regarding school immunization exemption is provided and annually updated on the National Conference of State Legislatures website.
+Therefore, it is best to obtain local and state legal guidance and proceed in accordance with the state law as it applies to school attendance.
+A general overview of state laws regarding school immunization exemption is provided and annually updated on the Centers for Disease Control's website.

-If you have any questions about your obligation to communicate a girl's non-immunization with other troop parents, contact your local Girl Scout council for legal guidance as privacy laws may apply.
+If you have any questions about your obligation to communicate a Girl Scout member's non-immunization with other troop parents, contact your Girl Scout council for legal guidance as privacy laws may apply.
 Absent state laws that speak directly to vaccines and communicating non-immunization with parents of youth groups, the guidance is to follow the standard and protocol as it pertains to school attendance.